gibsosmat/kubernetes-samples/armada/README.md

 go run cmd/testsuite/main.go test --tests "testsuite/testcases/basic/*" --junit junit.xml
 ```

+### Starting UI
+UI needs to be started separately from the main command, be sure to run `mage localdev full` before it.
-UI is being changed to v2 there would be issues, run:
+UI is being changed to v2 there would be issues

 ```bash
 mage ui